midnight-in-melbourne/midnight-in-melbourne.github.io/content/clans/Lasombra.md

 order: 2
 ---

-The sorcerous Clan Tremere are a highly disciplined lodge of warlocks.
-Costumes of an esoteric, legal, mysterious, or occult nature may be cast here.
+The feral Clan Gangrel are wild and animalistic.
+Costumes that are rural, dirty, bestial, or savage will be cast here.